tonymm81/web_page/README.md

 I make the projects view with dialog.
 Every project button opens the view where is short story about project and some photos and link to projects code.

+version 136
+report:
+Started to make a forecast component.
+Trying to save fron json to object but it doesnt work.
+Some how index numer is not okay to complier so i have to figure out why this doesn't work.

 npm installs in this project: